renefuerstenberg/Microsoft_Fabric/fabric_nb_code_get_azure_cost_data_example/README.md

-WICHTIG:
+IMPORTANT:

-Folgende Voraussetzungen sind noch zu berücksichtigen:
+The following prerequisites must also be considered:

-1. Eine APP Registration muss erstellt werden mit einem Secret.
+1. An APP registration must be created with a secret.
-2. In meinem Beispiel nutze ich auch einen Azure Key Vault um die entsprechenden IDs abzurufen.
+2. In my example, I also use an Azure Key Vault to retrieve the corresponding IDs.
-3. Desweiteren nutze ich Parameter die auch befüllt werden müssen.
+3. Additionally, I use parameters that also need to be filled in.
-4. Die APP muss CostManagement Reader Rechte besitzen auf die Subscription um die Kostendaten abrufen zu können.
+4. The APP must have CostManagement Reader rights on the subscription to be able to retrieve the cost data.